fractaldotbox/talks/hacking-hackathons/slides.md

 ---

+# 4. Yes it's far from perfect

+###  Hackathons varies a lot

+- Competition

+- "Shiny UI seeking"

+- Randomness in judging criteria

+- Yes it feels bad if you spent hours to build but not hearing about it for weeks

+---

-# 4. Yes it's Solns finding pbm
+# Sometimes.
+Solns finding pbm

 - Engineering Training = Find soln to a problem